 by Freddy Tran Nager, Founder of Atomic Tango + #Strategist…

 One hashtag, three problems…

 - The other night I asked 50 marketing students what the Twitter hashtag #unstoppable represented.
 Some guessed it was for a movie.
 Others thought it was for a car company.
-None guessed the real source: a Mexican tourism campaign — even the students from Mexico didn’t know about it.
+None guessed the reality: it was for a Mexican tourism campaign — even the students from Mexico didn’t know about it.

 - After I revealed the connection, the students still didn’t understand it until I explained it was about Los Cabo’s recovery from a hurricane.

-- Finally, a search of #unstoppable on Twitter unearthed a few tweets from @LiveFromCabo buried in an avalanche of tweets about professional athletes, tow truck services, religions, and motivational-speaker pablum.
+- Finally, a search of #unstoppable on Twitter unearthed a few tweets from @LiveFromCabo buried in an avalanche of #unstoppable tweets about professional athletes, tow truck services, religions, and motivational-speaker pablum.

 Now, one could argue that this vague generic hashtag “created awareness” of Mexico among tweeters using #unstoppable for other reasons, but that’s like a firing a shotgun in all directions while blindfolded in a forest hoping to hit a squirrel big enough to feed an entire family.
 Such wishful “thinking” has made Twitter a waste of time and money for most brands.

 In other words, quite #stoppable.